-Since the end of the previous financial year, the Company paid a first and final single-tier exempt dividend of 2.5 sen per share on 136,000,000 ordinary shares of RM0.50 each amounting to RM3,400,000 on 11 July 2014 in respect of the financial year ended 31 December 2013 as reported in the directors' report of that financial year.
+The directors have recommended a final single-tier dividend of 1.5 sen per share on 136,000,000 ordinary shares of RM0.50 each amounting to RM2,040,000 for the current financial year ended 31 December 2015, subject to shareholder's approval at the forthcoming Annual General Meeting to be held at a date to be determined later.

-At the forthcoming Annual General Meeting, a first and final single-tier exempt dividend in respect of the financial year ended 31 December 2014 of 2.5 sen on 136,000,000 ordinary shares of RM0.50 each, amounting to RM3,400,000 will be proposed for the shareholders' approval.
 The financial statements for the current financial year do not reflect this proposed dividend.
-Such dividend, if approved by the shareholders, will be accounted for in equity as an appropriation of retained earnings in the financial year ending 31 December 2015.
+Such dividend, if approved by the shareholders, will be accounted for in equity as an appropriation of retained earnings in the financial year ending 31 December 2016.